 So here comes the bit that makes no sense because Excel can be retarded, you’d think having now defined these two named ranges you’d be free to simply just do the following, specifying in a chart that the X values should be ‘=X’:-

 The issue is here for some reason we need to specify the sheet or the workbook name to give the scope of the named range.
 Kind of dumb because the named range already effectively defines the scope.
 But let’s just let Excel be Excel.

 The easiest way to achieve this is to select say the X values field, then just click on the sheet, then delete the cell reference and write in our named range defined name:-

-If you’ve done it right Excel won’t complain with the error, if you did it wrong check here and try again.
+If you’ve done it right Excel won’t complain about the error, if you did it wrong check here and try again.

 We are now greeted with a circle (or would be if we’d turned on smoothed lines)!

-It’s worth point out here if we go back into the chart data range for the series, we see Excel has replaced the prior sheet reference with the workbook reference.
+It’s worth pointing out here that if we go back into the chart data range for the series, we see Excel has replaced the prior sheet reference with the workbook reference.
 No idea why, it’s an Excel thing.